-Note: For deeper explanations of the data and the meta fields we'll send here, You can always read the API Introduction, to the FlexMeasures API, e.g. Signs of power values, Resolutions, Setting the recording time and Units.
+Note: For deeper explanations of the data and the meta fields we'll send here, You can always read the API Introduction, to the FlexMeasures API, e.g. Signs of power values, Frequency and resolution, Setting the recording time and Units.